dinosk/icarus-exercise/README.md

 This is my exercise for my application for the __Lightcurve modeling with Icarus__ project.

-This python app can create a plot of Flux vs Wavelength for 1 or more black bodies of certain temperatures, and calculate their U, B, V, R magnitudes based on alpha Lyr Flux values taken from Bessell et al. (1998) Johnson-Cousins-Glass System.
+This python app can create a plot of Flux vs Wavelength for 1 or more black bodies of certain temperatures, and calculate their U, B, V, R magnitudes.

 Project Description
 -------------